-Seahawks QB Russell Wilson said he wanted to assure Sounders wouldn’t leave Seattle
+Seahawks QB Russell Wilson said he wanted to ensure Sounders ownership remained in Seattle

-RENTON — Among the many motivations Seahawks quarterback Russell Wilson cited Thursday for becoming a partial owner of the Seattle Sounders was a fear that the team might leave town.
+RENTON — Among the many motivations Seahawks quarterback Russell Wilson cited Thursday for becoming a partial owner of the Sounders was a fear the ownership group might no longer be based in Seattle, which could’ve left the team’s future uncertain.

 Wilson and wife Ciara were announced last week as one of 11 families who became new owners in the team, taking over a share that had been held by one of the team’s founding owners, movie producer Joe Roth.
 A 12th partial owner was announced this week, Peter Tomozawa.
 He will also become president of business operations.

-At his regular weekly meeting with the media following Thursday’s practice, Wilson said one concern when he was first approached about potentially becoming an owner last fall is that if the situation was not stabilized with local ownership, the team might leave.
+At his regular weekly meeting with the media after Thursday’s practice, Wilson said one concern when he was first approached about potentially becoming an owner last fall is that if the situation was not stabilized with local ownership, the team might leave.

+A Sounders spokesman said Thursday the team was never in danger of moving.

 “It’s a legacy thing for our family, too, in Seattle,’’ Wilson said.
 “We really care about Seattle.
 It’s a special place for us and we wanted to make sure it didn’t move anywhere else, to be honest with you.
 And that was a thought, a little bit of a thought.
 And so to get involved and be a part of it was really special.’’

-Wilson said a dinner at his house with Ciara, team co-owner Adrian Hanauer, former Microsoft Terry Myerson and his wife Katie and other potential owners last November basically cemented his desire to become involved with the team.
+Wilson said a dinner at his house with Ciara, team co-owner Adrian Hanauer, former Microsoft executive Terry Myerson and his wife Katie and other potential owners last November basically cemented his desire to become involved with the team.

 Myerson, who helped link many of the owners together, detailed in a LinkedIn post that “a California investment group was being very aggressive in getting a deal done” to take control of the team, with the future of the team then left uncertain.